ruthlee/frankenpoems/README.md

 - [pronouncing](https://pypi.org/project/pronouncing/): just install with `pip install pronouncing` if needed.
 This should install with Frankenpoem, so don't worry about it.
 - collections, re, random: you shouldn't need to install these if you have an up-to-date python interpreter because they're built-in modules, but ya know.

+If this doesn't work for you ack gah let me know and I will try to fix it...

 ## Usage
 In the terminal, go to your python interpreter (for me I just type `python3`).
 Then: